All text and images © Patterdale Cottage 2021

 The classic walk for the Dale.
 Helvellyn is the third highest mountain in England behind Scafell and Scafell Pike and this route includes the magnificent Striding Edge.

-From the cottage turn left and follow the road to just before the Patterdale Village Store.
+From the cottage turn left and follow the road to just oppopsite the White Lion pub.
 Here you can either go cross country following the Stepping Stones route or continue on past St Patrick’s church and then take the next left, conveniently signposted Helvellyn and Grisedale Tarn.
 Follow the road up the hill and at the top turn right (signposted Helvellyn).
 Cross the bridge over Grisedale Beck and head through the gate.

 You’ll see the path stretching up towards Hole in the wall away to your right and on a clear day will have a view towards Striding Edge and up the Grisedale Valley.
 Continue up through the field and then once through the gate take the higher path to the left.

 Follow this all the way up the side of the Grisedale Valley until you get to Hole in the Wall.
 At this point you can either go over the Hole in The Wall ladder towards Red Tarn, or take the style to the left to go over Striding Edge.